vttresearch/siteopt_toolbox/docs/installation.md

 ENV["PYTHON"] = raw"C:\path\to\your\python\python.exe" #(replace the path by the Python executable in the Miniconda environment where you installed Spine Toolbox )
 Pkg.build("PyCall")
 ```
 You can find the Python path as explained in the Python dependencies of the Siteopt tool section.
-Next add the correct versions of the optimization tool:
+Next add the correct version of the optimization tool:

 ```
 Pkg.add(url="https://github.com/spine-tools/SpinePeriods.jl.git", rev="clustering")